CUAI/Riemannian-Residual-Neural-Networks/README.md

 ### Installation

 All main functionality is provided by the module `rresnet`.
-To install `rresnet`, clone the repository, and run
+To install `rresnet`, clone the repository, and while in the root, run

 ```
 pip install -e .